lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

   identity all1-data-yes {
     base all1-data-base-type;
     description
-      "All1 MUST contain a tile";
+      "All1 MUST contain a tile.";
   }

   identity all1-data-sender-choice {